 There are so many great options in Tulum including quaint boutique hotels (my personal favorite), house rentals, and of course the luxury hotels along the Beach Road.

 - Elements Boutique Hotel – This is the hotel we stayed at while we were in Tulum.
-It’s located in Tulum town instead of along the Beach Road, which is what we wanted because it’s less expensive in Tulum town.
+It’s located in Tulum town instead of along the Beach Road.
 When we arrived, the receptionist gave us a map of the area and also provided recommendations on places to eat in Tulum town.
 The hotel has 18 rooms that are divided into three different room categories.
 We stayed in the Grand Deluxe room with a balcony and view of the pool, which is in the courtyard area.
 If you want to read more about the hotel check out the complete review I did on our stay.

 - Prana Boutique Hotel – Another really affordable boutique hotel located in Tulum town not far from where we stayed.
 Prana is pet friendly and also offers free bike rentals to all guests.
 The hotel also has an on-site Mexican/Mediterranean restaurant.